 However, if you’re looking at cloud adoption for your manufacturing firm, it’s really important that your people are a key part of the process.

-Rather than implementing the changes then informing your employees, they should be involved from the start.
+Rather than implementing the changes and then informing your employees, they should be involved from the start.

 Read this article to find out why your employees should play a role during every step of your cloud journey, how to support them, and how to avoid potential pitfalls within your team.
 After all, you don’t want to get this wrong and pay a hefty price for delays or even lose key people.